nlcerda/nlcerda.github.io/_posts/2018-01-08-welcome-to-jekyll.markdown

 However, now that I started to work full time, my spare time shrunk substantially.
 There are two things that I love to do in my spare time, the first is working on my personal software project (most of the time I have one, sometimes for learning purposes, sometimes solving a specific need), and the second is playing the piano.

 The thing is, with less spare time I started to worry a lot about my own productivity for both writing software, and improving as a musician.
-And in this process, I started to realize that my productivity as a programmer has a close relationship with my mental state, just as much playing piano does.
+In this process, I started to realize that my productivity as a programmer has a close relationship with my mental state, just as much playing piano does.
 I realized that I write better code, faster, and make fewer mistakes when my head is clear and I feel in peace, calm, unangry and happy.

 This discovering made me see clearly what I want in my life: I want to live as an artist, I want to enjoy the art of programming, of solving problems by thinking, just like I enjoy playing a musical piece from start to end after months of practice, but I want to choose the way to do it, I want to choose the projects in which I work, because I know that I'll get the best out of myself by being motivated.
 Working remotely and self-organized seems like the way to do it, solving problems does not feel like sitting on the computer and write a lot of code, but it's understanding needs, processes, and people, the coding part is little compared with the thinking and designing part.